 I’ve walked that trail with friends.
 I’ve biked it.
 Skied it.
 And run.
 Last spring and early summer I logged miles and miles there, chasing an elusive dream.
 Tonight I simply stood above, leaning my elbows on the fence.
 Watching.
 And remembering.

 It was quiet in the space where I stood.
 On my left, a middle aged (more middle aged than me!) lady faced into the setting sun and slowly moved her body through yoga poses.
 In my side eye view I could see her face, wet with quiet tears.
 On my right, a scruffy young man drove up in his full sized pickup truck.
 He turned it off, got out, leaned against the door, and lit a cigarette.
 A few minutes later his camera shutter broke into our quiet.
-On the far side of the water a jagged line drew mountains on the horizon and the bright gleam of an orange sun slipped behind them, out of view.
+On the far side of the water a jagged line drew mountains on the horizon and the bright gleam of an orange sun slid down behind them, painting color across the evening sky.